Yahwism: Religious practice

 Places of worship referred to as high places (Hebrew: במה bamah and plural במות bamot or bamoth) were found in many towns and villages in ancient Israel as places of sacrifice.
 From the Hebrew Bible and from existing remains a good idea may be formed of the appearance of such a place of worship.
-It was often on the hill above the town, as at Ramah; there was a stele (matzevah), the seat of the deity, and a Asherah pole (named after the goddess Asherah), which marked the place as sacred and was itself an object of worship; there was a stone altar (מִזְבֵּחַ mīzbēaḥ "slaughter place"), often of considerable size and hewn out of the solid rock or built of unhewn stones, on which offerings were burnt; a cistern for water, and perhaps low stone tables for dressing the sacrifices; sometimes also a hall (לִשְׁכָּה līškā) for the sacrificial feasts.
+It was often on a hill above the town, as at Ramah; there was a stele (matzevah), the seat of the deity, and an Asherah pole (named after the goddess Asherah), which marked the place as sacred and was itself an object of worship; there was a stone altar (מִזְבֵּחַ mīzbēaḥ "slaughter place"), often of considerable size and hewn out of the solid rock or built of unhewn stones, on which offerings were burnt; a cistern for water, and perhaps low stone tables for dressing the sacrifices; sometimes also a hall (לִשְׁכָּה līškā) for the sacrificial feasts.
 Ancient Israelite religion was centered on these sites; at festival seasons, or to make or fulfil a vow, an Israelite might journey to more famous sanctuaries at a distance from home, but ordinarily offerings were made at the bamah of his own town.
+In Ptolemaic Egypt, Judean exiles established "houses of prayer" (Greek: proseukhai); although scholars have speculated that these sites may have served as temples, the precise function and design of these buildings is not fully known.

 Talismans and the mysterious teraphim were also probably used.
 It is also possible Yahwism employed ecstatic cultic rituals (compare the biblical tale of David dancing naked before the Ark of the Covenant) at times when they became popular, and possibly child sacrifice.

+Unlike the Jewish practice of kashrut, according to Adler, no evidence outside the Pentateuch before "the middle of the second century BCE provide[s] ... indications that Judeans might have possessed any restrictions on their diet.
+For example, archaeologists have discovered catfish bones (a non-kosher fish) in Jerusalem dating to the Persian period, indicating Jerusalemites did not broadly adhere to kashrut restrictions at this time.
+By contrast, Avraham Faust notes the absence of pig bones indicating an ethnic marker of the Israelites during the Iron Age II (before the 5th century BCE).